cwangrun/MGProto/README.md

 **Introduction:**
 Prototypical-part methods (a), such as ProtoPNet, enhance interpretability in image recognition by linking predictions to training prototypes.
-They rely on a point-based learning of prototypes, which have limited representation power and are not suitable to detect Out-of-Distribution (OoD) inputs, reducing their decision trustworthiness.
+They rely on a point-based learning of prototypes, which limits representation power, struggles with Out-of-Distribution (OoD) detection, and causes unstable performance in prototype projection.
-The point-based learning of prototypes is also unstable and often causes performance drop in the prototype projection step.
-In this work, we present a new generative paradigm to learn prototype distributions (b), termed as Mixture of Gaussian-distributed Prototypes (MGProto).
+We propose a generative alternative—**Mixture of Gaussian-distributed Prototypes (MGProto)**—to model prototype distributions (b) and address these limitations.

 **Methodology:** In MGProto, we leverage the Gaussian-distributed prototypes to explicitly characterise the underlying data density, thereby allowing both interpretable image classification and trustworthy recognition of OoD inputs.